Detect

 The warning list check uses a combination of well-known third-party warning lists and user-reported warnings from Visma customers.

-- This set of registers is not exhaustive, and a company not appearing on a list does not guarantee the invoice or sender is legitimate.
+- This set of registers is not exhaustive.
+A company not appearing on a list does not guarantee the invoice or sender is legitimate.

 EUIPO

-European Union Intellectual Property Office list contains warnings focused on companies doing trademark and design services scams.
-Usually name/logo/service appear very similar to a real organisation.
+The European Union Intellectual Property Office list contains warnings focused on companies involved in trademark and design services scams.
+Typically, the name, logo, or service appears very similar to a real organisation.

 - Link to register: https://euipo.europa.eu/ohimportal/en/misleading-invoices